-Research on multi-parafoil airdrops is quite limited.
-Luo et al. [24] proposed a trajectory planning and gathering strategy for multi-parafoil systems based on the pseudospectral method.
-The problem of trajectory planning for multi-parafoil systems was transformed into an optimal control problem with a set of nonlinear and complex constraints.
-In [25], an improved genetic algorithm was used to solve the problem of multi-objective cooperative trajectories planning for multi-parafoil systems.
-However, the two research works mainly focus on the trajectory planning of multi-parafoil systems, not involving trajectory tracking.
+Research on multiparafoil airdrops is quite limited.
+Luo et al. [24] proposed a trajectory planning and gathering strategy for multiparafoil systems based on the pseudo-spectral method.
+The problem of trajectory planning for multiparafoil systems was transformed into an optimal control problem with a set of nonlinear and complex constraints.
+In [25], an improved genetic algorithm was used to solve the problem of multiobjective cooperative trajectories planning for multiparafoil systems.
+However, the two research works mainly focus on the trajectory planning of multiparafoil systems, not involving trajectory tracking.
 Kaminer et al. [18] proposed a solution to the problem of a coordinated drop of multiple parafoils under strict spatial constraints.
-Firstly, feasible trajectories for every parafoil are generated in the planning space.
-Secondly, each parafoil is required to strictly execute a pure trajectory following maneuvers to ensure that no collision occurs between parafoils.
-Chen et al. [26] used the potential field method to study the rendezvous control of multiple parafoils.
+First, feasible trajectories for every parafoil are generated in the planning space.
+Second, each parafoil is required to strictly execute a pure trajectory following maneuvers to ensure that no collision occurs between parafoils.
+Qi et al. [26] used the potential field method to study the rendezvous control of multiple parafoils.
 The designed algorithm can realize rendezvous control of multiple parafoils.
-Chen et al. [27] proposed the guidance algorithm for multi-parafoil systems based on virtual structure to achieve the coordinated airdrop.
-Calise et al. [17] studied the swarming or flocking and collision avoidance behavior for a mass airdrop of multiple autonomous parafoils.
-The feasibility of the concept was verified by simulations, and 5 parafoils were tested for cooperative control flight.
-Gurfil et al. [28] proposed a topdown approach for designing and executing airdrop missions using multiple guided parafoils.
+Chen et al. [27] proposed the guidance algorithm for multiparafoil systems based on virtual structure to achieve the coordinated airdrop.
+Calise and Preston [17] studied the swarming or flocking and collision avoidance behavior for a mass airdrop of multiple autonomous parafoils.
+The feasibility of the concept was verified by simulations, and five parafoils were tested for cooperative control flight.
+Gurfil et al. [28] proposed a top-down approach for designing and executing airdrop missions using multiple guided parafoils.
 The developed guidance algorithm and cooperative task management method can deal with faults and exceptional events for a parafoil group.
-Rosich et al. [29] proposed a new trajectory generation algorithm and developed behavior-based rules that control the relative motion of multiple descending parafoils.
+Rosich and Gurfil [29] proposed a new trajectory generation algorithm and developed behavior-based rules that control the relative motion of multiple descending parafoils.
 The behavior rules include cohesion, separation, and alignment.
 By adjusting the relative motion between parafoils, multiple parafoils could land at the same target and safe separation between the parafoils could be ensured.
-Note that [29] does not involve the formation problem of multi-parafoil systems.
+It is noted that [29] does not involve the formation problem of multiparafoil systems.

-We found from the related work that the mainstream methods to achieve a multi-parafoil cooperative airdrop are based on centralized control.
+We found from the related work that the mainstream methods to achieve a multiparafoil cooperative airdrop are based on centralized control.
 They employ a control center to plan trajectories for every parafoil.
 Then each parafoil must strictly tracks the planned trajectory to achieve a multiparafoil cooperative landing.
 However, the parafoil in this way usually lacks autonomy and flexibility.
 For example, once a parafoil fails to follow the trajectory or encounters a breakdown, the parafoil could be unable to recover autonomously, and may even need task reconfiguration.
-The control center must re-plan new trajectories for all parafoils, which would result in a significant increase in mission complexity.
+The control center must replan new trajectories for all parafoils, which would result in a significant increase in mission complexity.
 Meanwhile, because the flight time of a parafoil in the air is limited, the parafoil group may have landed on the ground before it can track the re-planned trajectory.
-However, in a distributed multi-parafoil systems, each parafoil has certain autonomous ability, so the parafoils working in this mode are more flexible.
+However, in a distributed multiparafoil systems, each parafoil has certain autonomous ability, so the parafoils working in this mode are more flexible.